• Home

 Coconut sugar is produced from the sap of the flower buds of the coconut palm.
 It is a staple sweetener in South and Southeast Asian cuisine.

-It is aka coconut palm sugar, coco sugar and coco sap sugar.
-Coconut sugar is similar to brown sugar but has a slight caramel flavour.
-It contains a high amount of potassium and a teaspoon comes to about 16 calories.
+It is aka coconut palm sugar, coco sugar, and coco sap sugar.
+Coconut sugar is similar to brown sugar but has a slight caramel flavor.

 You can replace regular sugar with this but it doesn’t provide a significant difference or source of nutrients apart from potassium, which you can get in other ways.